payattn/payattn/README.md

 ## How It Actually Works

-**Two autonomous agents negotiate in real-time:**
+**Two autonomous agents negotiate 24/7**

-1. **Advertiser's agent (Peggy)** evaluates offers from users and decides: accept or reject
+1. **User's agent (Max)** Max is the gatekeeper to the user's attention.
+If he thinks an ad will add value to their user, he sets the price the advertiser must pay.
+He justifies the price by sending encrypted proof of the user's value to the advertiser.
+This is sent to the advertiser as an "offer"
-2. **User's agent (Max)** generates privacy-preserving proofs of user attributes (age, interests)
+2. **Advertiser's agent (Peggy)** evaluates offers from users and decides to accept or reject each one
 3. **Agents negotiate automatically** - no human intervention required
-4. **Solana smart contracts settle payments** - trustless escrow transfers SOL when both parties agree
+4. **Solana smart contracts settle payments instantly** - trustless escrow transfers SOL as soon as the ad has been viewed
-5. **Zero surveillance** - user data never leaves the browser, enforced by ZK-SNARK cryptography
+5. **Zero surveillance** - user data never leaves the browser, enforced by ZK-SNARK cryptography.
+No surveillance by publishers, advertiser or network.

 **The novel part:** Autonomous price negotiation between agents, backed by cryptographic privacy guarantees and automatic blockchain settlement.